Continue with LinkedIn

 What is Passpack & who is it for?

-For example, a software dev team can store API keys and server logins in Passpack and share access securely, or a small agency can use it to manage social media and client account credentials.
+For example, a software development team can store API keys and server logins in Passpack and share access securely through role-based permissions, without ever exposing plaintext credentials.
+When someone leaves the team, the admin revokes access instantly.

-Freelancers and contractors also benefit: Passpack can help independent contractors keep track of passwords by project or client, easing on/off-boarding of vendors.
+Freelancers and contractors also benefit: Passpack helps independent professionals keep track of passwords across client projects without mixing personal and professional credentials.

 Main features & how they help